MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-create-basic-bot.md

 [!INCLUDE [applies-to-v4](~/includes/applies-to-v4-current.md)]

 This tutorial describes how to create a basic bot with the Bot Framework SDK.
-If you've already created a basic bot and have it running locally, go to the [Tutorial: Deploy a basic bot](bot-builder-tutorial-deploy-basic-bot.md) article.
+If you've already created a basic bot and have it running locally, read the [Tutorial: Deploy a basic bot](bot-builder-tutorial-deploy-basic-bot.md) article.

-In this tutorial, you learn how to:

-> [!div class="checklist"]
-> - Create a basic Echo bot
-> - Run it locally
-> - Interact with it via the emulator

 ## Prerequisites